Uterine Sarcoma: Hormone Therapy

 Working with your healthcare team

-Ask your doctor what side effects to expect.
+It's important to know which medicines you're taking.
+Write your medicines down, and ask your healthcare team how they work and what side effects they might have.
+Make sure you know what number to call with questions.
+Is there a different number for evenings and weekends?
 Tell your healthcare team about any side effects, even those that seem minor.
-Your treatment may be adjusted to reduce these effects.
+Your treatment may be changed to reduce these effects.

-Also talk with your doctor about any other therapies you may want to try.
-Some alternative therapies can affect hormone therapy, so be sure to talk to your doctor first.
+Also talk with your healthcare provider about any other therapies you may want to try.
+Some alternative therapies can affect hormone therapy, so talk with your healthcare provider first.